 An option is a type of derivative.

-Generally, it equates to a futures contract that gives traders the opportunity to either buy or sell a traditional or crypto-asset at specific future price or within a specified future price range.
+Generally, it equates to a futures contract that gives traders the opportunity to either buy or sell a traditional or crypto asset at a specific future price or within a specified future price range.
 Overall, two types of options exist: call or put options, the former of which equates to a buy of an underlying asset and the latter of which equates to a sell of an underlying asset.
-With all of this in mind, it’s best to think of an option as a bet on where an asset like Bitcoin’s price will move down the road.
+With all of this in mind, it’s best to consider an option as a bet on where an asset like Bitcoin’s price will move down the road.

 Why should all traders and investors be familiar with options?

-Even if you’re not interested in purchasing options, you should know what they are and why they matter because the options markets often serve as excellent predictive indicators of the future price movements of the assets they track.
-Still, in a crypto context, they’ve only just recently made their debut, starting in January 2019, when the Chicago Mercantile Exchange launched Bitcoin-focused options.
+Even if you’re not interested in purchasing options, you should know what they are and why they matter.
+The options markets often serve as excellent predictive indicators of the future price movements of the assets they track.
+Still, in a crypto context, they’ve only recently made their debut, starting in January 2019, when the Chicago Mercantile Exchange launched Bitcoin-focused options.
 As options have begun to rise to prominence, their reliability as a trading and investing indicator of future market movements has come into the spotlight with the help of analytics providers that track their real-time activity.